1954 All-American Girls Professional Baseball League season: Regular season

 Several changes were made to the rules for this season, making the game much like Major League Baseball.
 The ball size was reduced from 10 inches to 9 inches, while the pitching distance increased from 56 to 60 feet.
 In addition, the base paths were lengthened from 75 to 85 feet, five feet short of the major leagues.
-But the most significant change was the shortening of the outfield fences, which dramatically increased the number of home runs hit in the past.
+But the most significant change was the shortening of the outfield fences, which dramatically increased the number of home runs compared to those hit in the past.
 The five teams combined to hit 408 home runs, which tripled the number of homers hit during a regular season.

 Joanne Weaver of Fort Wayne won her third consecutive batting title in a row, this time clearing the .400 batting average barrier with a .429 mark.
 Not since Ted Williams in the majors in 1941 (.406) and minor leaguer Artie Wilson in 1948 (.402) had someone broken the .400 barrier, and nobody has done it since.
 Weaver also set single season records for the most home runs (29), total bases (254), on-base percentage (.479) and slugging average (.763).
 No pitcher won 20 games for the second year in a row, while South Bend's Janet Rumsey topped the league in earned run average (2.18) and complete games (21), ending second in wins (15), shutouts (5) and innings pitched (169).
-Gloria Cordes of Kalamazoo turned the best pitching performance of the year, when she hurled three consecutive shutouts in 34 scoreless innings of work.
+Gloria Cordes of Kalamazoo turned in the best pitching performance of the year, when she hurled three consecutive shutouts in 34 scoreless innings of work.
 Weaver was honored with the Player of the Year Award at the end of the season.

-The only team not to make it to the postseason was last-place Rockford Peaches, the most successful squad in league history after winning four titles in the previous 12 seasons, including three in a row at one point.
+The only team not to make it to the postseason was the last-place Rockford Peaches, the most successful squad in league history after winning four titles in the previous 11 seasons, including three in a row at one point.